novicap/api-docs/source/includes/_light_integration.md

 Users should be redirected to the given URL.

 In the simplest case, they will be asked to input their information manually before receiving a quote.
 You can provide the following information as additional parameters in the URL to skip these steps.
 If you provide all the information below, the user will see a quote without any manual input.
-If you also set the "direct_integration" param to "true", the user will be automatically logged in and redirected to her application page.
+If you also set the "direct_integration" param to "true", the user will be automatically logged in and redirected to their account page.

 > If you are uncomfortable sharing the contact information in plaintext then you can base64 encode the contact details: